zaidurrahman2023/IACTraining/README.md

 # IACTraining

-This repo is used for IAC Training
+This repo is used for IAC Training.
+It will last for 4 days.